Find the trade or job you want to do – then talk to the people who can make your apprenticeship or traineeship happen.

 If you have been accepted by an employer to do an apprenticeship or traineeship then you will be eligible for off-job training.

-If your course is government-funded, you and/or your employer will pay little or nothing towards your tuition fees.
+If you are eligible for government subsidised training, you and/or your employer will pay less towards your course fees.

 Search for a training course.

 Pre-apprenticeship and pre-vocational courses